General pharmacology

 Sedatives

 Sedatives and calming agents are often necessary prior to procedures.
-Excited animals do not respond well to general anesthesia and it is important to induce sedation before attempting general anesthesia.
+Excited animals do not respond well to general anesthesia and it is important to ensure animals are calm or sedated before attempting general anesthesia.

 Sedatives also need time to work.
 If an animal is constantly stimulated (talked to, patted, poked), it may not sedate at all.
 Generally ask everyone to step back and stay calm and quiet for several minutes after administering a sedative or calming agent.
 Avoid pain or trauma while the sedative is working.

 Most sedatives will work quickly.
-IV (intravenous) medications will usually take effect within 2-3 minutes while intramuscular injections take 5-10 minutes if not longer.
+IV (intravenous) medications will usually take effect within 2-3 minutes while IM (intramuscular) injections take 5-10 minutes if not longer.
 Acepromazine is a calming agent (anti-anxiolytic agent) that can take at least 20 minutes to take effect regardless of administration route.
 Some animals (pigs, mean horses, needle shy animals, +/- camelids) typically need intramuscular medication initially.
-Once you have some sedation in the animal, intravenous administration may be an option.
+Horses can be given dexmedetomidine gel orally by the owner before you even arrive on the farm; it does take awhile (30-60 min) to have an effect.
+Once you have some sedation in the animal, intravenous administration of drugs may now be an option.

 Analgesics